Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Infantry with `NotHuman` is hardcoded to play `Die1` sequence when die.
 - This feature is to remove that limitation and randomize sequence played between `Die1` to `Die5`.
-- Dont forget to tweak your `Infantry` sequence before apply this feature , or it will play invisible sequence.
+- Do not forget to tweak your `Infantry` sequence before apply this feature , or it will play invisible sequence.

 In `rulesmd.ini`:
 ```ini